 Types of Polymerization Reactions

-This is also called as chain growth polymerization.
-In this, small monomer units joined to form a giant polymer.
-In each step length of chain increases.
-For example, Polymerization of ethane in the presence of Peroxides
+This is also called chain growth polymerization.
+In this, small monomer units join to form a giant polymer.
+In each step, the length of the chain increases.
+For example, polymerization of ethane in the presence of peroxides.

-In this type small molecules like H2O, CO, NH3 are eliminated during polymerization (step growth polymerization).
-Generally, organic compounds containing bifunctional groups such as idols, -dials, diamines, dicarboxylic acids undergo this type of polymerization reaction.
-For example, Preparation of nylon -6, 6.
+In this type, small molecules like H2O, CO, NH3, are eliminated during polymerization (step growth polymerization).
+Generally, organic compounds containing bifunctional groups, such as idols, dials, diamines and dicarboxylic acids, undergo this type of polymerization reaction.
+For example, preparation of nylon -6, 6.